 Socio-demographic data of children enrolled and their caregivers will be summarised.
 Additional characteristics of interest, such as danger signs and symptoms as reported by the caregiver, will be presented as part of baseline summaries.
-Baseline data will be presented separately pre and post intervention using median and associated interquartile range (IQR) if continuous and as counts and percentages if categorical.
+Baseline data will be presented by intervention arm using median and associated interquartile range (IQR) if continuous and as counts and percentages if categorical.
 Summary statistics will be of non-missing values, with the number (%) of missing values given if data are not complete.
-Assessment will be made for baseline changes between two time periods by visual inspection only and no formal testing will be performed.
+Assessment will be made for baseline imbalances between the randomisation groups by visual inspection only and no formal testing will be performed.

 For the baseline summaries, age of children will be reported as a continuous variable in months but also disaggregated in age groups.
-In the database, the age is estimated based on recommended standardised age disaggregation groups [2] with a different level of accuracy depending on the information provided by the caregiver.
+In the database, the age is estimated based on recommended standardised age disaggregation groups [6] with a different level of accuracy depending on the information provided by the caregiver.
 Based on age estimates, children are further categorised into young infants (<60 days) and children 60days-59 months.
 More details are provided in Appendix A.